Shanghai welcomes Aldi!

 Meanwhile, if you go shopping there in China's largest city, don't forget to drop us a line...

 Aldi's man in China: Christoph Schwaiger (photo: Aldi Süd)

 When we designed the Aldi China stores, we always kept local customers in mind.
 For example, we know that Chinese consumers use online payment services extensively for shopping – both offline and online.
 So in order to cater to their needs, we created in-store features such as 'Scan & Go' on the Chinese messaging and payment app WeChat, which enables customers to check out conveniently on their mobile phone.

 Through our WeChat mini-programme we can also offer instant delivery services within three kilometres of each store.

 We offer a carefully curated range of over 1,300 lines across 15 categories, including both locally-sourced and imported products.
 Categories include wines & spirits, snacks, beverages, fresh produce, ready-to-eat, ready-to-cook, as well as personal care and pet care products.

 Despite a growing assortment and larger stores, Aldi is traditionally a discounter.
 Your first stores in Shanghai are in prosperous neighbourhoods.
-Will you changing your international price strategy in China?
+Will you be changing your international price strategy in China?